Mete4/NeuroToys/README_SOFTWARE.md

 ## 4. Installation Guide (From Scratch)

 These steps guide you through setting up the Python environment and installing the necessary libraries.
-Setting up and flashing the ESP32 firmware requires separate steps not detailed here; refer to [`README_HARDWARE.md`](README_HARDWARE.md) for hardware information.
+Setting up and flashing the ESP32 firmware requires separate steps not explained here.
+Refer to [`README_HARDWARE.md`](README_HARDWARE.md) for hardware information.

 1.  **Install Python**:
-    *   Download and install Python (>= 3.8 recommended, User Manual mentions 3.12.7) from [python.org](https://www.python.org/).
+    *   Download and install Python (>= 3.8 recommended, Tested with 3.12.7) from [python.org](https://www.python.org/).
     *   Ensure Python and `pip` are added to your system's PATH during installation.
 Verify by opening Command Prompt/Terminal and typing `python --version` and `pip --version`.

 2.  **Get the Source Code**: